woocommerce/facebook-for-woocommerce/readme.txt

 * Current version of Facebook-for-WooCommerce, WooCommerce, Wordpress, PHP

 == Changelog ==

+= 2020.nn.nn - version 1.10.0-dev.1 =
+ * Feature - Exclude specific products, variations, product categories, and product tags from syncing to Facebook
+ * Feature - Add Facebook product settings like price and description to variations
+ * Feature - Revamped settings screen with on-site control over pixel, product sync, and Messenger behavior
+ * Tweak - Use Action Scheduler for the daily forced re-sync, if enabled
+ * Fix - Improve pixel tracking accuracy for add-to-cart events
+ * Misc. - Add the SkyVerge plugin framework as the plugin base
+ * Misc. - Require WooCommerce 3.5 and above

 = 1.9.15 - 2019-06-27 =
 * CSRF handling for Ajax calls like ajax_woo_infobanner_post_click, ajax_woo_infobanner_post_xout, ajax_fb_toggle_visibility
 * use phpcs to adhere to WP coding standards